katur/lotkavolterra/README.md

 # Lotka-Volterra simulation

-A simulation in which packs of predators, herds of prey, and colonies of invasive species interact according to the rules outlined at [rules.html](rules.html).
+A simulation in which packs of predators, herds of prey, and colonies of invasive species interact according to the rules outlined in [rules.html](rules.html).
 While inspired by the Lotka-Volterra equations for modeling predator-prey dynamics, it is not a direct representation of those differential